 Thornhill Shelter (Parking Lot 21)

 Walk along with the action of your favorite literary tales performed live among 1,700 acres of trees and beautiful landscapes.
-All Theatre-Hikes® are approximately 3 and one half hours in length and will not exeed 2.5 miles in hiking distance.
+All Theatre-Hikes® are approximately two and one half hours in length and will not exceed 2.5 miles in hiking distance.

 Plan Your Experience:

-The first Sunday performance of each month will be a low-impact walk (suitable for strollers, walkers, and wheelchairs).
+The first Sunday performance of each month, June 5, August 7, September 11, and October 2, will be a low-impact walk (suitable for strollers, walkers, and wheelchairs).
 This walk will be much shorter than a typical Theatre-Hikes performance.

 Each performance lasts approximately two and one-half hours, so please wear comfortable shoes, dress for the weather, and bring a chair or blanket, water bottle, and insect repellent.